Hitting Topological Minor Models in Planar Graphs is Fixed Parameter Tractable: Introduction

-{\bf Taming topological minor models.} Notice that if $H$ is a topological minor of a graph $G$, then this is materialized by a pair $(M,T)$ where $M$ is a subgraph of $G$ and $B$ is a set of vertices of $M$, called {\em branches}, such that all vertices of $V(G)\setminus B$ have degree 2.
-We say that $(M,T)$ is a {\em topological minor model} of $H$ in $G$ if a graph isomorphic to $H$ is created after dissolving in $M$ all vertices in $V(G)\setminus B$.
-For simplicity, assume that ${\cal F}=\{H\}$ and recall that $P_{\cal F}(G)\leq k$ if there is a set $S\subseteq V(G), |S|\leq k$, called from now on {\em solution set}, that intersects all topological minor models of $H$ in $G$.
+\paragraph{Combing topological minor models.} Notice that if $H$ is a topological minor of a graph $G$, then this is materialized by a pair $(M,T)$ where $M$ is a subgraph of $G$ and $T$ is a set of vertices of $M$, called {\em branches}, such that all vertices of $V(M)\setminus T$ have degree 2.
+We say that $(M,T)$ is a {\em topological minor model} of $H$ in $G$ if a graph isomorphic to $H$ is created after dissolving in $M$ all vertices in $V(M)\setminus T$ (which means deleting every such vertex and making its two neighbors adjacent).
+For simplicity, assume that ${\cal F}=\{H\}$ and recall that ${\bf tm}_{\cal F}(G)\leq k$ if there is a set $S\subseteq V(G), |S|\leq k$, called from now on {\em solution set}, that intersects all topological minor models of $H$ in $G$.

-Our next aim is to analyze how topological minor models of $H$ may cross the cycles and the rails of a railed annulus ${\cal A}=({\cal C},{\cal P})$.
-For this we dedicate \autoref{asdfsdfsdfggdfhgsadfhggadfsfgas} to the proof of a general theorem stating that if the branches of $(M,A)$ are situated outside the annulus and the annulus is $(h)$-big then it is possible to find an alternative ``rail-tamed'' model $(M',T')$ of $G$, whose intersection with the ``middle cycle'' of ${\cal A}$ consists only of $(h)$-few rail vertices.
-We refer to this theorem as the {\em ``model taming theorem''} (\autoref{jklnlnlk}).
-As it has independent combinatorial interest, we present it in a slightly more general form that will appear useful on further algorithmic applications.
-The proof of this theorem is technical and it is based on the so-called {\em unique linkage theorem} by Robertson and Seymour in~\cite{RobertsonSGM22,RobertsonS09XXI} (also appeared in an alternative form as the {\sl unique-linkage} theorem in~\cite{KawarabayashiW10asho}).
+Our next aim is to analyze how topological minor models of $H$ may cross the cycles and the rails of a railed annulus ${\cal A}=({\cal C},{\cal P})$. {For this reason, using \cite[Corollary 1]{GolovachST22comb} (see also~\cite{GolovachST20hitt} for a conference version), we prove that if the branches of $(M,T)$ are situated {\sl outside} the annulus and the annulus is $(h)$-big then it is possible to find an alternative ``rail-combed'' model $(M',T')$ of $G$, whose intersection with the ``middle cycle'' of ${\cal A}$ consists only of $(h)$-few rail vertices.
+We refer to this theorem as the {\em ``model combing theorem''} (\autoref{jklnlnlk}).}